aws/aws-toolkit-vscode/CONTRIBUTING.md

 ### Font generation

-For extensions to contribute their own codicons, VS Code requires a font file as well as how that font maps to codicon IDs.
+For extensions to contribute their own codicons, VSCode requires a font file as well as how that font maps to codicon IDs.
 The mapping is found in `package.json` under the `icons` contribution point.
 Icons located in `resources/icons` are stitched together at build-time into a single font, automatically adding mappings to `package.json`.
 More information can be found [here](docs/icons.md).

 As a simple example, let's say I wanted to add a new icon for CloudWatch log streams.
 I would do the following: